Request No. 2: $2.5 million in continued funding for the expansion of Kennedy Krieger’s LEAP special education school and programs.

 - In the FY 2023 budget, Maryland allocated $2.5 million to begin needs assessment and architectural planning for the LEAP renovation.

 - As presented last fiscal year, we are now respectfully requesting the second and final $2.5 million from the state of Maryland to continue this work to completion.

-- Over the next two years, Kennedy Krieger will contribute $10 million in capital funds to this initiative.
+- Kennedy Krieger will contribute $10 million of its own funds to the project.

 A Unique Educational Program